tanishatewari/BlinkIT-analysis/README.md

 c.
 Which areas need inventory optimization or strategic focus for revenue growth.
 In short, the problem is the absence of actionable insights to support better sales forecasting, product placement, and operational efficiency decisions.

-2. Goal of the Project and Dashboard
+2. Goal of the Project and Dashboard:
 The primary goal of this Power BI dashboard is to analyze and visualize Blinkit’s sales, item performance, and customer satisfaction metrics to enable data-driven business decisions.
 Key objectives include:
 a.
 Understanding total and average sales trends across different product and outlet categories.